LBBSoft/FeatureSelect/Readme.md

 In order to install *FEATURESELECT*, you must provide some requirements:

-1. Install WINSDK.1 in windws or MinGW in linux that include C++ compiler
+1. Install WINSDK.1 in windws or MinGW in linux hat include C++ compiler

 2. Install MATLAB